satnam1999/RealestateGUI/README.md

 # RealestateGUI
-A real estate price prediction gui software using python.
+A housing price prediction gui software using random forest algorithm.
+Made for college project.